-Being the largest auto insurer in Oregon doesn’t automatically make you the best, according to the latest survey of Oregon collision repair shops.
-Since 2004, the Northwest Automotive Trades Association (NATA) has surveyed hundreds of collision repair shops throughout the state to see how well the top 20 insurance companies rank when it comes to the policies, attitudes, customer service, and payment practices that ensure safe, quality repairs.
+According to the latest survey of Oregon collision repair shops, being the largest auto insurer in Oregon doesn’t automatically make you the best.
+Since 2004, the Northwest Automotive Trades Association (NATA) has surveyed hundreds of collision repair shops throughout the state to see how well the top 20 insurance companies rank regarding the policies, attitudes, customer service, and payment practices that ensure safe, quality repairs.

 “A mutual company is owned by the policyholders,” said Thomas Walsh, Director of Claims for Oregon Mutual Insurance.
 “We are able to plan and operate with a longer view than companies who must show a profit for shareholders each quarter.”
-So it’s probably no surprise, then, that Oregon Mutual & Mutual of Enumclaw are ranked so high.
-“Our main goal is excellent service to our customers,” Walsh added.
+So it’s probably no surprise that Oregon Mutual & Mutual of Enumclaw are ranked so high.
+“Our main goal is excellent customer service,” Walsh added.
 “Our success as a company results in lower premiums for our policyholders rather than dividend payments to stockholders.”

 - We ask that repair facilities do not utilize “used, reconditioned” suspension parts in repairing vehicles.